 ArchiExpo e-Magazine: Any advice for European brands to enter the Chinese market?

 Mr. Lijun Xin: It’s the biggest market in the world so it’s well worth coming over, but be sure to have a clear strategy with a strong positioning.
-Choose a good partner, like with JD.com, and be sure to have a high-level of after sale services for Chinese consumers–we can help with this.
+Choose a good partner, like with JD.com, and be sure to have a high level of after-sale services for Chinese consumers–we can help with this.
 As for what products to push forward, the most important thing is the brand image so try presenting several of your best products.
 We offer two ways of working with brands: 1, sourcing directly from the brand and/or 2, having a flagship store on JD.com.
 Why not do both, like Joseph Joseph?
-The next five to ten years we are going to see the sales double or triple.
+In the next five to ten years we are going to see the sales double or triple.
 All that said, it’s truly open competition; good European brands will easily compete with Chinese brands and sales for either always seems to remain pretty equal.

 ArchiExpo e-Magazine: In addition to the fully automated warehouse you opened in October 2017 in Shanghai, what other autonomous technologies is the company planning to incorporate in the future?